Biden ending US support for Saudi-led offensive in Yemen - WTMJ

 “The war has created a humanitarian and strategic catastrophe,” Biden told diplomats in his first visit to the State Department as president. ”This war has to end.”

-The Yemen reversal is one of a series of changes Biden laid out Thursday that he said would be part of a course correction for U.S. foreign policy.
+The Yemen reversal is one of a series of changes Biden laid out Thursday that he said would mark a course correction for U.S. foreign policy.
 That’s after President Donald Trump — and some Republican and Democratic administrations before his — often aided authoritarian leaders abroad in the name of stability.

 The announcement on Yemen fulfills a campaign pledge.
 But it also shows Biden putting the spotlight on a major humanitarian crisis that the United States has helped aggravate.
 The reversing of policy also comes as a rebuke to Saudi Arabia, a global oil giant and U.S. strategic partner.